dxw/playbook/guides/how-we-do-development.md

 something different (and documenting that departure helps our future selves and others understand what changed and why).

+## Work securely

+dxw exists to help public sector teams to make good technology decisions and build better services.
+Our reputation is built on our ability to consistently deliver work of excellent quality that exceeds our clients' expectations.
+Amongst those expectations are that we will protect our clients' information.
+The security of the information which we host, store and process is therefore of paramount importance - particularly if it is client-owned or otherwise privileged (eg personal data).

 ## Lifecycle of a story

 ### 1. Find the highest priority thing to work on